 A state with so many people with diverse backgrounds is naturally home to many dishes, food styles, and versions of famous dishes.
 We have selected a few of the most popular and iconic dishes in New York.

 Pizza is one of the most popular foods in the world.
-The New York version of pizza derived directly from the Neapolitan Pizza in the 1900s when the huge wave of immigrants settled on east Harlem and Little Italy.
+The New York version of pizza derived directly from the Neapolitan Pizza in the 1900s when a huge wave of immigrants settled in east Harlem and Little Italy.

 Hot dogs are one of the most famous street foods in the world, and they are extremely popular in New York.
 The sausage was imported from Germany and became a favorite fast food in NY during the early 20 century, and then spread to the rest of America.

 The raw meat (usually beef) is brined, partially dried, spiced, and then smoked, steamed, and served sliced in two pieces of rye bread and garnished with spicy brown mustard.
-Pastrami may mean the meat or the sandwich.
+Pastrami may mean meat or a sandwich.